wasp-lang/wasp/web/docs/deployment/deployment-methods/paas.md

 There's a Dockerfile that defines an image for building the server in the `.wasp/build` directory.

-To run the server in production, deploy this Docker image to a hosting provider and ensure the required environment variables on the provider are correctly set up (the mechanism of setting these up is specific per provider).
+To run the server in production, deploy this Docker image to a hosting provider and make sure the required env variables are correctly set up.
+Usually, you use the provider's dashboard UI or a CLI tool to set up these env variables.

-Check the [required server env variables](../env-vars.md#server-env-vars) and make sure they are set up in your production environment.
+Check the [required server env variables](../env-vars.md#server-env-vars) and make sure they are set up for your server.

 While these are the general instructions on deploying the server anywhere, we also have more detailed instructions for chosen providers below, so check that out for more guidance if you are deploying to one of those providers.